The price tag took a hit in order to sell the merchandise.

 How do you rate your salespeople?

-When looking at your KPIs (key performance indicators) are they the highest revenue generators, or are they the highest profit generators?
-Both of these can bring profit to your store, but one does it more actively.
+When looking at your KPIs (key performance indicators), are they the highest revenue generators or the highest profit generators?
+Both can bring profit to your store, but one does it more actively.
 A passive employee costs you money.

 Are your salespeople active or passive?

-Let’s say salesperson A sells 10 sale Widgets priced at $1000 this week.
-That’s $10,000 revenue.
+Salesperson A sells ten sale Widgets priced at $1000 this week.
+That’s $10,000 in revenue.
 (But those on-sale widgets’ really sold themselves anyway.)

-Salesperson B sells 5 of the same sale Widgets and in addition upsells each customer an additional full-priced item for $350, making $6750 revenue.
+Salesperson B sells five of the same-sale Widgets and upsells each customer an additional full-priced item for $350, making $6750 in revenue.

-Salesperson B’s net profit to the company is $100 per unit times 5 units = $500.
-She was delivering an exceptional experience to the customer, so she easily sold the complete solution with the additional item which had $170 profit per item. $170 times 5 = $850.
-So $500 + $850 for Salesperson B = $1350 net profit.
+Salesperson B’s net profit to the company is $100 per unit times five units = $500.
+She was delivering an exceptional experience to the customer, so she easily sold the complete solution with the additional item, which had a $170 profit per item. $170 times 5 = $850.
+So, $500 + $850 for Salesperson B = $1350 net profit.

-Salesperson B actively generated a higher profit for less revenue and also spent less time doing it, dealing with 5 customers instead of 10.
+Salesperson B actively generated a higher profit for less revenue and spent less time dealing with five customers instead of ten.

 When an employee has good upselling skills, they can do more with less...less having to engage strangers, less having to discover their wants and needs, and less having to run around trying to make a sale instead of the best sale.